Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/aks_hybrid/aks_edge_essentials_full_akri/_index.md

 Akri is an open-source project for a Kubernetes resource interface that lets you expose heterogenous leaf devices as resources in a Kubernetes cluster.
 It currently supports OPC UA, ONVIF, and udev protocols, but you can also implement custom protocol handlers provided by the template.
 In this scenario, Akri is used for handling the dynamic appearance and disappearance of an [ONVIF](https://wikipedia.org/wiki/ONVIF) mock camera as the Discovery Handler.

-> **NOTE: It is not expected to use a nested virtualization in a production environment, let alone using an Azure VM to do so.
-The below scenario is unsupported and should ONLY be used for demo and testing purposes.**
+> **Note:** It is not expected to use a nested virtualization in a production environment, let alone using an Azure VM to do so.
+The below scenario is unsupported and should ONLY be used for demo and testing purposes.

 ![Architecture diagram](./01.png)